Smoked Salmon Kedgeree

 Couple of other things worthy of a mention:

-• All of the quantities listed below are as accurate as I could get them as Hubs happily threw the next thing in the pan (he doesn’t believe in measuring, even when I’m trying to write our creations down!!).
+• All of the quantities listed below are as accurate as I could get them as Peet happily threw the next thing in the pan (he doesn’t believe in measuring, even when I’m trying to write our creations down!!).
 It’s easy to make it once, though, and then jiggle quantities according to your taste (eg. hot/mild curry, more/less butter, etc).

 • Be creative with add-ins!!
 We substituted baby spinach for the parsley in the original recipe, mainly because we wanted some kind of leafy veggie in there.
 But how about golden raisins (aka sultanas)? … shredded coconut? … orange bell peppers? … even the classic boiled eggs (eewwww!!)?
 The list is endless!!